mdvictor/sf4-dev-env/README.md

 The purpose of this tool is to create a fast environment for Symfony4 development.

 ## Usage
+  * Change the `UID` and `GID` build arguments in docker-compose with your specific host user uid/gid.
+This way, you will be able to modify your project files on your host.
   * Use `docker-compose build` to build your containers.
   * Build a `container-preparation.env` file in which you will add your desired `ENV` variables.
 E.g:
 ```